Sondra94534/AutoManagement/README.md

 2. Open the project in your preferred Java development environment.

-3. Run the `Automobile.java` file.
+3. Run the `AutoManagement.java` file.

 4. Follow the instructions provided by the program to interact with the system.